 Would Èze make a good base for a longer stay?

 Quite honestly, as a solo traveller I would not choose Èze as my base on the Cote d’Azur.
-Even though it is very pretty, it is rather remote and there isn’t too much to do.
-Nice, Villefranche, or Cannes would be cheaper and more convenient alternatives.
+Even though it is very pretty, it is rather remote and there aren’t that many things to do in Èze.

-However, for a honeymoon or couples weekend Èze would be wonderful!
-Both Chateau Eza and Chevre d’Or look amazing (prices vary from very expensive to awfully expensive) and would be high up on my list for a romantic weekend.
+If you are wondering where to stay in Èze, France: Both Chateau Eza and Chevre d’Or look amazing (prices vary from very expensive to awfully expensive) and would be high up on my list for a romantic weekend.

-Things to do in Èze
+Things to do in Èze, France

 1) Explore the idyllic medieval town of Èze